While boys of his age went to play after school, he taught children of his age

 A woman staff striking the gong to announce the end of a class period

 Recently, Babar has shifted his school to Shankarpara village, three kilometres away from the previous school.
-Babar had purchased around 7,200 square feet of land there at a price of rupees ten lakh, donated by Ms Almitra Patel, an NRI, in 2013.
+Babar had purchased around 7,200 square feet of land there at a price of rupees ten lakh, donated by one of his supporters Ms Almitra Patel in 2013.
 The newly built school was inaugurated on November 2015.

 “Shankarpara is a remote village with no school in the vicinity,” explains Babar.
 “We already have 300 students including 200 girls, fewer than at our previous address where we had 800 students.
 We are trying to bring some of those students here by school buses.”

 The school has ten staff members including eight teachers.
 Six of the students who studied in his earlier school have been appointed as teachers.
 A seven-member committee comprising village elders and retired teachers looks after the administration of the school.

 In 2012 Babar was featured in Aamir Khan’s popular TV show Satyameva Jayate.
 He became a Ted Fellow, talking about his school at the Ted Talks in Mysore, Karnataka.

 Babar’s biography was included in the Central Board of Secondary Education syllabus for Class 10, and by the Karnataka government in the Class 12 English textbook.

 The school is expanding too and when Babar is away, his sister Amina Khatun, one of his first eight students, is in charge.
 “We expect to extend our classes up to Class 10 by next year after State Government affiliation,” Babar says.

 The school building was constructed last year in a 7,200 sq ft property donated by an NRI

 Books, recommended by the School Education Department, Government of West Bengal,are now being provided by the District Inspector of Schools.